 |rectifyAmount||number|| The amount to charge or refund for the order to be financially settled .|

 The Full Request

 This is the entire request that will create an appeasement for Order 012345.
-The order is identified in the endpoint:
+The order and manufacturer is identified in the endpoint:

 The body of the request includes the basic appeasement information: